LouisTier/Multi-criteria_Selection_Map_Path/README.md

 We also have the "**Maps**" folder with **examples of maps to use for our application**.

 In everyday life, we are always faced with choices of paths to get from point A to point B. Our final decision is guided by various reasons:
-  - wanting to take our time and go by a beautiful green path
+  - Wanting to take our time and go by a beautiful green path
-  - to take the shortest route even if it means passing through tolls
+  - To take the shortest route even if it means passing through tolls
-  - to take the fastest route even if the consumption will probably be more important
+  - To take the fastest route even if the consumption will probably be more important
   - Many other examples...
 Finally, there are many routes available, and as the old saying goes: "All roads lead to Rome".
 So, our problem is, **which route to follow to get from one point to another among the proposed paths, cities, and places?**